-Minimum Floor Area: 85 m (915 ft)
+Minimum Floor Area: 85 m2 (915 ft2)

 Minimum Manufactured Home Width: 4.25 m (14 ft)

 Building Design: All manufactured homes shall be factory built.

 Skirting or any attached structure shall be factory built with matching exterior finish, or be of durable all-weather construction and designed in a manner that will enhance the appearance of the manufactured home.